 The Case

 Now that they have validated all the learning objectives for their learning asset, Candace, Victor, and the other members of the Functional Integrated Process Team (FIPT) review the objectives they have developed.
 They first look at the terminal learning objectives (TLOs) for the various units and lessons of their learning asset.
-These TLOs will indicate the ultimate performance outcomes for each of the units or lessons, which learners will be assessed on.
+These TLOs will indicate the ultimate performance outcomes for each of the units or lessons and will be the basis for learner assessment.
 Then they look at the enabling learning objectives (ELOs) for each of the TLOs.
 These indicate the performance outcomes that learners will need to be assessed on before they are able to achieve each TLO.
 At this point, their job is to use their analysis of the objectives as a basis for selecting the most appropriate assessment methods for measuring learners’ performance in the learning asset, in alignment with the TLOs and ELOs.
 Their goal at this step is to produce a general statement describing the methods that will be employed to assess learners’ performance as well as how that performance will be measured.
 This statement is called an assessment strategy.

 Looking at the TLOs for Contract Planning in particular, Candace and Victor refer back to the table that they highlighted in the previous case (Table 2.3.1), which reflects the alignment between the cognitive and knowledge dimensions for specific learning objectives.